 In the box

-Performance and test results
+Performance and evaluation results

-RELATED: Don’t miss our review of the Ecovacs T20 Omni, a more recent and feature rich Ecovacs robot vacuum & mop combo!
+RELATED: Don’t miss our review of the Ecovacs T20 Omni, a more recent and feature-rich Ecovacs robot vacuum & mop combo!

 Suction